Beyond RAG vs. Long-Context: Learning Distraction-Aware Retrieval for Efficient Knowledge Grounding: Experiments

 \subsection{Baselines and Experimental Settings}

-\paragraph{Baselines} We compare LDAR with seven top-$k$ retrieval methods (Top-1, Top-5, Top-10, Top-25, Top-50, long-context, RAG \citep{lewis2020retrieval}), one baseline designed to minimize the gap between a pretrained retriever and a pretrained LLM (BGM \citep{ke2024bridging}), and two retrieval baselines that aim to balance the trade-off between RAG and long-context processing (Self-Route \citep{li2024retrieval}, Adaptive-$k$ \citep{taguchi2025efficient}).
+\paragraph{Baselines} We compare LDAR with eight top-$k$ retrieval methods (Top-1, Top-5, Top-10, Top-25, Top-50, long-context, RAG \citep{lewis2020retrieval}, RankZephyr \citep{pradeep2023rankzephyr}), one baseline designed to minimize the gap between a pretrained retriever and a pretrained LLM (BGM \citep{ke2024bridging}), and two retrieval baselines that aim to balance the trade-off between RAG and long-context processing (Self-Route \citep{li2024retrieval}, Adaptive-$k$ \citep{taguchi2025efficient}).
 For the top-$k$ retrieval baselines, we retrieved the top-$k$ passages according to similarity scores.
-Note that retrieving all passages corresponds to the long-context (LC) approach.
-For RAG, we applied a reranker to reorder the retrieved top-5 passages.
+Note that retrieving all passages (i.e., the full document context) corresponds to the long-context (LC) approach.
+For RAG, we applied a bge-reranker-large to reorder the retrieved top-5 passages.
 BGM trains a sequence-to-sequence model on textual information to identify the effective passage set among the top-5 candidates retrieved by similarity.
 Self-Route queries the LLM to decide between RAG and long-context processing based on the model’s self-assessment of answerability.
 Adaptive-$k$ retrieves passages by identifying the largest gap in the sorted similarity score.
+The listwise reranker RankZephyr jointly processes the top-50 similarity-retrieved passages and produces a global ranking over them, from which it selects the final top-5 passages.

 \paragraph{Experimental Settings} Following the evaluation metric used in LaRA \citep{li2025lara} and HELMET \citep{yen2024helmet}, we employed GPT-4o to judge response correctness by providing it with the query, the ground-truth answer, and the model prediction.
-Throughout the experiments, we used bge-large-en-v1.5 as the embedding model and bge-reranker-large as the reranker.
+Throughout the experiments, we used bge-large-en-v1.5 as the embedding model.
 Note LDAR does not use reranker for reordering the retrieved passages, both to maintain high training efficiency and to demonstrate the effectiveness of our method in isolation.
 For open-source LLMs, we used Qwen-2.5-7B-Instruct, Qwen-3-4B-2507, Llama-3.1-8B-Instruct, Llama-3.2-3B-Instruct and Mistral-Nemo-Instruct-12B to evaluate the results.
 For closed-source LLMs, we used GPT-4o, GPT-4o-mini, Gemini-2.5-pro, Gemini-2.5-flash to evaluate the results.
 Across all LDAR experiments, we used the same hyperparameter configuration, as summarized in Appendix~\ref{app:hyperparameter}.